sdcondon/FlUnit/README.md

   - Basic attachment & output support.
 This is likely to require injecting some kind of test context object.
 I really want to double-down on the convention-less/static nature of FlUnit - i.e. no convention-based ctor parameters, all discoverable via IDE method listings etc.
-Plan A right now is to introduce some kind of ITestContext as a pre-requisite if needed.
+Plan A right now is to introduce some kind of ITestContext as a prerequisite if needed.
 That is, `TestThat.GivenTestContext().And()...When((cxt, ) => ...)`.
 This particular approach doesn't allow for test context to be placed inside an anonymous prereq object, though.
 Which is perhaps a good thing?
 But is a mandate for users, rather than a choice.
-More concerning is that it doesn't allow context to be used during pre-req creation.
+More concerning is that it doesn't allow context to be used during prerequisite creation.
 So, instead (or as well) could allow for cxt to be specified as a parameter of Given delegates (`Given(cxt => ...)`).
 Then `GivenTestContext()` could still exist, simply as a more readable alias of `Given(cxt => cxt)`.
 Hmm, maybe - this is more complex?